chrisdk95/BioFit/README.md

  - Firebase

  ## What We Have Learned
- - How to properly work and communitcate in a team envirnoment.
+ - How to properly work and communicate in a team envirnoment.
  - How to develop an app for IOS
  - How to implement Firebase